 Ingredients for Leftover Turkey Crêpes Filling

-I used the following ingredients for the filling of the turkey crêpes: Onion, celery, mushrooms, left-over turkey, green peas, chicken broth and Bisto.
-If I didn’t have the Bisto, I could have used cornstarch to thicken the sauce.
+I used the following ingredients for the turkey crêpe filling: onion, celery, mushrooms, leftover turkey, green peas, chicken broth, and Bisto.
+If I didn't have the Bisto, I could have used cornstarch to thicken the sauce.

 Making the Filling for the Crêpes

-I started by sautéing the onions and celery in about a tablespoon of unsalted butter in 12-inch skillet over medium heat for about five minutes (Photo 1).
-Then, I added the mushrooms, and raised the heat to medium high for several minutes (Photo 2).
+I started by sautéing the onions and celery in about a tablespoon of unsalted butter in a 12-inch skillet over medium heat for about five minutes (Photo 1).
+Then, I added the mushrooms and raised the heat to medium-high for several minutes (Photo 2).
 The reason for the increased heat was that I wanted to quickly cook the mushrooms in order to minimize the release of liquid.

-As a final step, I added the chicken broth that had been mixed with the Bisto, and cooked the mixture over medium heat until it was thickened and bubbly.
+As a final step, I added the chicken broth mixed with the Bisto and cooked the mixture over medium heat until it thickened and bubbled.

 Once this was done, I removed the mixture from the heat to let it cool a bit before filling the crêpes.